 - Go for the cold.
 Take advantage of your sweaty post-workout state to enjoy an ice bath (or an icepack or a few minutes of cold water in the shower).
 Exercise researchers have found that applying cold in the period immediately following a workout constricts blood vessels, which prevents swelling and inflammation.
 Plus, as your body heats up after the chill, your circulation will automatically improve.

 - Apply heat.
 After the first day, heat can help ease muscles soreness by relaxing your muscles and stimulating blood flow to heal the small tears in muscle fibers.
-Even if you don’t have access to a sauna or hot tub, a hot shower, a soak in the bathtub, or a heat pack can help you achieve the desired results.
+Even if you don’t have access to a sauna or hot tub, a (opens in a new tab), a soak in the bathtub, or a heat pack can help you achieve the desired results.

 - Get a massage.
 What better way to relieve tension, pain, and inflammation than by getting a massage?
 If you’re not comfortable stripping for a professional massage (or if you can’t afford regular visits to the masseuse), enlist a friend’s help or do it yourself with a foam roller, a massage stick, or a massage chair.

 - Rest.
 Our bodies are pretty good about telling us when we’ve overdone it.
 Listen to your sore muscles and slow down for a few days so you can heal.
 But don’t become a total couch potato: light movement (such as low-impact cardio or yoga) improves circulation and helps your body recover.

 - Pop a pill.
 If you’re still in pain after trying everything you can think of, go ahead and take an anti-inflammatory pain killer such as ibuprofen.
 But if you’re still sore after several days, consult your (opens in a new tab) to make sure you aren’t seriously injured!